OllieToo16/OllieToo16/README.md

 - 👋 Hi, I’m @OllieToo16
-- 👀 I’m interested in Python  and CyberSecurity..
+- 👀 I’m interested in DevOps  and CyberSecurity..
-- 🌱 I’m currently learning Udemy course (Pythin and Django Full stack web development)
+- 🌱 I’m currently learning Udemy course (Python and Django Full stack web development) and Cloud computing as well through AWS re/start program..
 - 💞️ I’m looking to collaborate on projects through the skills gained..
-- 📫 How to reach me Twitter:@too_oliver; LinkedIn : Oliver Cheruiyot
+- 📫 How to reach me Twitter: https://twitter.com/too_oliver ; LinkedIn : https://www.linkedin.com/in/oliver-cheruiyot/

 <!---
 OllieToo16/OllieToo16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.